 How A Simple Recipe Turns Into Something Special

-- Incredibly Simple: Just like my wildly popular Crock Pot Chicken Thighs, I’ve taken simple ingredients and turned them into something super delicious with the help of a slow cooker.
+Incredibly Simple: Just like my wildly popular Crock Pot Chicken Thighs, I’ve taken simple ingredients and turned them into a delicious meal with the help of a slow cooker.

 Tips for Perfectly Tender and Juicy Chicken Legs